Table of contents

 Graceful shutdown

-When the application receives a signal, it will start a graceful shutdown process.
-This process will do the following:
+When the application receives a signal, ColdBrew executes a multi-step shutdown sequence:

 Customizing the shutdown process